Grilled Turkey –

 Grilled Turkey is so flavorful and delicious – plus think of all the oven space you will be saving!

-I know we are all used to the typical way of roasting a turkey in the oven but imagine a world where you can cook the turkey in a different way and use all of the room in the oven for ALL of the amazing side dishes…. well that world is here!
+I know we are all used to the typical way of roasting a turkey in the oven but imagine a world where you can cook your Thanksgiving turkey in a different way and use all of the room in the oven for ALL of the amazing side dishes…. well that world is here!
 Have you ever cooked a turkey on the GRILL!?!?
 If not, you have to try it!!
 You will still have a moist and flavorful turkey and the oven is free for everything else.
 This is a game changer!

 - Flavor: The flavor really is amazing – this might be my favorite way to cook a turkey!